Taking the Lead in New Mexico

 The Claunch-Pinto Soil and Water Conservation District in Mountainair, New Mexico, was first in the nation to sign a memorandum of understanding with the USDA Forest Service and State conservation agencies.
 Now the district is a leader in healthy forests work in New Mexico.
 Fuels reduction, removal of invasive species, and reintroduction of native species and assemblages are of paramount importance to CPSWCD's conservation efforts.
 The work, funded by USDA Forest Service, the State Forestry office and State grants, provides a direct financial benefit to private landowners in an area with many low- and moderate-income residents.
 Grants have exceeded $1 million.
 Cost-sharing is provided to encourage fuels reduction and ecological restoration on private lands.

 Agenda for the Regular Board meeting for Friday, 8:00 a.m.
-June 3, 2016.
-There will be a public meeting at 8:00 a.m. to discuss the District’s Infrastructure Capital Improvement Plan.
+July 8, 2016.

-District meetings are now being held at the Natural Resource Conservation Center, located at 1206 South Highway 55, Mountainair, NM 87036.
+District meetings are held at the Natural Resource Conservation Center, located at 1206 South Highway 55, Mountainair, NM 87036.
 District meetings are open to the public as described in the CPSWCD Open Meetings Resolution.
 Regular meetings generally occur on the first Friday of each month.

 Fire Restrictions in the Cibola National Forest as of July 11, 2016.